 If you’re regularly battling thick snow and ice and slush, you’ll want to consider studded tires (the Nokian Hakkapeliitta can be procured with studs) for maximum traction.
-These Nokians are highly reviewed everywhere I could find information about them online.
+These Nokians are also highly reviewed.

 The Michelin Latitude X-Ice Xi2 is the heavy vehicle version of the tire Car and Driver rated so highly in their tests.
 It’s also highly recommended by ConsumerSearch.